 Airport Careers in Sri Lanka: Aviation Engineering and Maintenance

-The field of aviation engineering and maintenance in Sri Lanka offers many opportunities for those with a passion for technical expertise.
+Aviation engineering and maintenance in Sri Lanka has many opportunities for people who love technical work.
 Aircraft maintenance engineers, avionics technicians, and aerospace engineers play crucial roles.
 They ensure the safety and airworthiness of aircraft.
 They contribute to the smooth functioning of the aviation industry.

 Pilot Training and Aviation Education